Critical race theory: Early years

 Bell began to work for the NAACP LDF shortly after the Montgomery bus boycott and the ensuing 1956 Supreme Court ruling following Browder v.
 Gayle that the Alabama and Montgomery bus segregation laws were unconstitutional.
 From 1960 to 1966 Bell successfully litigated 300 civil rights cases in Mississippi.
 Bell was inspired by Thurgood Marshall, who had been one of the two leaders of a decades-long legal campaign starting in the 1930s, in which they filed hundreds of lawsuits to reverse the "separate but equal" doctrine announced by the Supreme Court's decision in Plessy v.
 Ferguson (1896).
 The Court ruled that racial segregation laws enacted by the states were not in violation of the United States Constitution as long as the facilities for each race were equal in quality.
 The Plessy decision provided the legal mandate at the federal level to enforce Jim Crow laws that had been introduced by white Southern Democrats starting in the 1870s for racial segregation in all public facilities, including public schools.
 The Court's 1954 Brown decision—which held that the "separate but equal" doctrine is unconstitutional in the context of public schools and educational facilities—severely weakened Plessy.
 The Supreme Court concept of constitutional colorblindness in regards to case evaluation began with Plessy.
 Before Plessy, the Court considered color as a determining factor in many landmark cases, which reinforced Jim Crow laws.
 Bell's 1960s civil rights work built on Justice Marshall's groundwork begun in the 1930s.
 It was a time when the legal branch of the civil rights movement was launching thousands of civil rights cases.
 It was a period of idealism for the civil rights movement.

 At Harvard, Bell developed new courses that studied American law through a racial lens.
 He compiled his own course materials which were published in 1970 under the title Race, Racism, and American Law.
 He became Harvard Law School's first Black tenured professor in 1971.

 During the 1970s, the courts were using legislation to enforce affirmative action programs and busing—where the courts mandated busing to achieve racial integration in school districts that rejected desegregation.
-In response, in the 1970s, neoconservative think tanks—hostile to these two issues in particular—developed a color-blind rhetoric to oppose them, claiming they represented reverse discrimination.
+In response, the 1970s neoconservative think tanks—hostile to these two issues in particular—developed a color-blind rhetoric to oppose them, claiming they represented reverse discrimination.
 In 1978, Regents of the University of California v.
 Bakke, when Bakke won this landmark Supreme Court case by using the argument of reverse racism, Bell's skepticism that racism would end increased.
 Justice Lewis F. Powell Jr. held that the "guarantee of equal protection cannot mean one thing when applied to one individual and something else when applied to a person of another color."
 In a 1979 article, Bell asked if there were any groups of the White population that would be willing to suffer any disadvantage that might result from the implementation of a policy to rectify harms to Black people resulting from slavery, segregation, or discrimination.